-- 9. Computer-generated graphics are acceptable in the illustrated presentations of the chicken and turkey barbecue contests.
-Posters must be used in the Egg Chef Challenge. - 10.
-Breaking tie scores: Ties will be handled according to procedures listed for each contest. - 11.
-All contestants and coaches must be neat, clean, and appropriately attired (nice slacks and shirts for male contestants, similar attire or blouse/skirt, or dress for female participants.
-4-H uniforms will NOT be required. - 12.
-Schedule of Events: Check in will be at the conference registration table in the lobby of the Crowne Plaza Louisville Airport at 8:00 a.m. on Wednesday.
-Please do not approach the table before 8:00 AM.
-The Conference begins at 9:30 a.m. on Wednesday with a Poultry Career Opportunities Workshop.
-Unless prior notification is given, all participants except Conference Committee members are expected to participate in all planned activities, including the career workshop and the get-acquainted party. - 13.
-Contest Committee Chairpersons: General questions regarding the Conference may be directed to the Conference Superintendent.
-Specific questions regarding a contest should be directed to the appropriate Chairperson. - 14.
+- 8. Computer-generated graphics are acceptable in the illustrated presentations of the chicken and turkey barbecue contests.
+Posters must be used in the Egg Chef Challenge. - 9.
+Breaking tie scores: Ties will be handled according to procedures listed for each contest. - 10.
+All contestants and coaches must be neat, clean, and appropriately attired (nice slacks and shirts for male contestants, similar attire or blouse/skirt, or dress for female participants).
+4-H uniforms ARE NOT required. - 11.
+Schedule of Events: Check-in will be at the conference registration table in the lobby of the Crowne Plaza Louisville Airport at 8:00 a.m. on Wednesday.
+There will be a registration packet available for each state team or individual contestant at 8:00 AM.
+Only the coach or chaperone should come to the table to pick up the registration packet for his or her respective state.
+The packet contains name badges, admission tickets to the Fair and Exposition Center, and other information.
+Someone will be at the conference registration table until 11:00 AM to hand out registration materials to states that arrive late that morning.
+Packets need to be picked up by 11:00 AM.
+If arriving late, let the committee know ahead of time so arrangements can be made for the packet pickup, and make sure everyone from your state is pre-paid in full.
+Unless prior notification is given, all participants, except Conference Committee Members, are expected to participate in all planned activities, including the career workshop and the get-acquainted party.
+If not participating for a personal reason, do not select the event during registration.

+- 12. Contest Committee Chairpersons: General questions regarding the Conference may be directed to the Conference Superintendent.
+Specific questions regarding a contest should be directed to the appropriate Chairperson. - 13.
 Awards: The list should be considered a "tentative list".
 The awards assume that our sponsors will support the conference at the same level as in previous years.

-NOTE: IF SPONSORSHIP DOES NOT MEET THE LEVEL FOR AWARDS, AWARDS WILL BE REDUCED OR ELIMINATED.

-- 15. All specialist committee members are expected to assist in setting up the contest Wednesday afternoon.
+NOTE: IF SPONSORSHIP DOES NOT MEET THE LEVEL FOR AWARDS, AWARDS WILL BE REDUCED OR ELIMINATED. - 14.
+All specialist committee members are expected to assist in setting up the contest on Wednesday afternoon.
 Only registered participants are allowed to attend a tour of Louisville.
-4-H Ambassadors are expected to attend the Extension Specialist Committee meeting at 3 PM at the West Hall, Room 1, Fair and Expo Center. - 16.
+4-H Ambassadors are expected to attend the Extension Specialist Committee meeting at 3 PM at the West Hall, Room 1, Fair and Expo Center. - 15.
 There is an activity fee that allows participants to participate in the career workshop, pizza dinner, and the awards banquet.
 Please indicate your participation when registering.
 Registration costs are as follows: \$50 for each contestant (regardless of the number of contests participating in); \$50 for each non-contestant adult; and \$25 for each non-contestant youth (ages 0-12 years).
 In addition, there is an additional charge of \$10 per person for anyone, including a non-contestant youth (ages 0-12), participating in a tour.
 A tour may not be added after the registration deadline.
 This is because of logistics.
-Additionally, if anyone wants to purchase a National 4-H Poultry and Egg Conference t-shirt a charge of \$18 will be added to the final registration costs.
+Additionally, if anyone wants to purchase a National 4-H Poultry and Egg Conference t-shirt, a charge of \$18 will be added to the final registration costs.